FaarahSheek/Brain-Tumour-Classification-Project/README.md

 **README.md:** Project instructions and documentation.

-#### Installation:
+### Installation:

 Clone the repository:
 git clone <repository-url>

-Navigate to the project directory.
+Step 1: Navigate to the project directory.

 Install the required Python libraries: pip install pandas numpy matplotlib seaborn statsmodels

-Ensure the Global_Superstore.csv dataset is in the project directory.
+Step 2: Ensure the Global_Superstore.csv dataset is in the project directory.

-Open the Jupyter Notebook to run the analysis.
+Step 3: Open the Jupyter Notebook to run the analysis.

 ### Key Steps
  1. Data Preprocessing: Images are augmented and loaded from Train and Test directories for each class.